cap-js/docs/node.js/fiori.md

     ```

 - Queries are now cleansed from draft-related properties (like `IsActiveEntity`)
-- `PATCH` event is not supported anymore.
+- `PATCH` event isn't supported anymore.
 - The target is resolved before the handler execution and points to either the active or draft entity:

     ```js